 If you are interested in the return transfer, please see the return transfer add-on.

 You can add airport transfer by bus on your arrival and departure day.
 Upon arrival, the transfer takes you from Keflavik airport to the BSI bus terminal in Reykjavik.
-From there you continue by smaller shuttle buses to your hotel.
-Upon departure, you will be picked up by minibus at your hotel and brought to the bus terminal from where you continue to the airport.
+From there you continue by smaller shuttle buses to your hotel / a nearby bus stop.
+Upon departure, you will be picked up by minibus at your hotel / a nearby bus stop and brought to the bus terminal from where you continue to the airport.

 There is no better way to start your Icelandic adventure than by bathing in the famous Blue Lagoon.
 A specially marked bus will take you from the airport to the lagoon.
 The drive takes approx. 20 minutes.
 You can store your luggage in a storage facility outside the Blue Lagoon during your bath.

-After the bath in the Blue Lagoon there will be a transfer to your hotel in Reykjavik.
+After the bath in the Blue Lagoon there will be a transfer to your hotel / a nearby bus stop in Reykjavik.
 The departure time from the lagoon is flexible as you can choose which one of the scheduled departures times fits you best.
 The drive from the Blue Lagoon to Reykjavik takes approx. 45 minutes.
 Please note these are non-guided transfers.

-Enjoy relaxing in the cozy and warm waters of the Blue Lagoon before your flight departuer.
-This transfer will take you from your hotel in Reykjavik to the Blue Lagoon where you can relax before your flight.
+Enjoy relaxing in the cozy and warm waters of the Blue Lagoon before your flight departure.
+This transfer will take you from your hotel / a nearby bus stop in Reykjavik to the Blue Lagoon where you can relax before your flight.
 After the bath in the lagoon you can choose a departure to the airport that fits best with your flight time.
 Please note that both transfers are non-guided.